ddcornwall/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 5: October 17, 2017 - Time spent, 1 hour

+**Today's Progress**: I completed the 118 code challenges in Free Code Camp (FCC) Front End Developer and now am working on the first Front End Developer Project, the tribute page.
+I've started setting up the page and have my heading and graphics.
+I need to get my images to line up in the same row, add a timeline or other thoughts.

+**Thoughts** This will definitely be a challenge despite the fact that 1) I should have everything I need and 2) I've been using the "Read/Search/Ask" methodology for years in many areas.
+If I weren't contrained by the requirement to only use bootstrap, I think I could duplicate the gray box on the Borlaug page.
+I've started off by using a Bootstrap panel, but that doesn't look right.
+I started using a bootstrap row and columns to get the photos in the same row but that isn't working yet.
+Next time I have coding time, I will review my FCC Cat Photo App work because one of the exercises did put two pictures together.

+Finally, I write these entries in the morning to make sure they get done.
+I may do more coding tonight.
+If I do, I'll probably just tweet the progress.
+If you've done or are doing #100DaysOfCode, I'd be interested in hearing how you handle documenting (if you do) any "post log" coding.

+**Link(s) to work**
+1. [Dr. Norman Borlaug Tribute Example that end product should look like  (https://codepen.io/freeCodeCamp/full/NNvBQW)]
+2. [Mahatma Gandhi Tribute Page (https://codepen.io/ddcornwall/pen/OxaqdK)]

 ### Day 4: October 16, 2017 - Time spent, 1.25 hours coding, plus about an additional hour of attempting VM setup in Cloud9

 **Today's Progress**: I have completed 114 coding challenges on Free Code Camp (FCC) and refreshing myself on the use of jQuery to change HTML.
 I have also learned a few ways of how not to set up a virtual machine in [Cloud9 (https://c9.io)].
 I've also become a bit more comfortable in installing Python packages from a command line, even if they're not working as intended.